LaserQueue/LaserQueue/plugins/plugins.md

 # Plugins
 Plugins can add features to the queue or tweak it to fit your needs.
+For general API info that may be relevant, see [API.md](../API.md).

 ## Frontend Plugin resources
 Your JS will be concatenated with the other plugins.
 It has access to `formOptions`, a global object, to modify the form.
 The plugin should modify it as desired, then call `renderForm()` to make its changes reflected.
 There are two builtin types of form elements: strings for text and selects for dropdowns.
 Custom values are passed to the backend in the extras object.